Meet our Expert Speakers

 Breaking Ground: Leadership at the Intersection of Housing, Policy & Innovation

-Bonnie Hiltz ice-President, Government and Stakeholder Relations, Hydro One
+Bonnie Hiltz Vice-President, Government and Stakeholder Relations, Hydro One

 Bonnie Hiltz is the Vice President of Government and Stakeholder Relations at Hydro One.
 She has been a leading figure in Canada’s electricity sector for over 20 years, having served in key roles for the Ontario Government, the Ontario Power Authority (now IESO) and the private sector.
 Bonnie is known for deftly navigating the political landscape, and has driven pivotal decisions on market evolution, decarbonization, procurement policy and energy regulation.